-Spring Hill College has concluded articulation agreements with Coastal Alabama Community College and Wallace Community College of Selma to offer associate degree graduates a seamless process for completing a baccalaureate degree in Business, Political Science, and other selected programs.
+Spring Hill College has concluded many articulation agreements, especially with community colleges in Alabama, to offer associate degree graduates a seamless process for completing a baccalaureate degree in selected programs.
 Under the terms of the articulation agreements, associate degree students will be granted transfer admission by meeting the requirements enumerated in the articulation agreement for the two-year college that granted their degree.
+(For a complete list of participating community colleges with articulation agreements and qualifying programs, contact the transfer admissions counselor at Spring Hill College.)